-4. Ask your partner to remind you to slow down if you start breathing too fast in response to an intense contraction.
-Have him take slow, relaxed breaths along with you.
+Have your partner help you with your breathing techniques during labor.
+Ask them to remind you to slow down if you start breathing too fast in response to an intense contraction.
+Have them take slow, relaxed breaths along with you.

-6. Partners should watch the mother’s breathing patterns for cues as to how she is coping.
+Partners should watch the mother’s breathing techniques during labor for cues as to how she is coping.
 Slow, deep, rhythmic breathing shows that she is handling her contractions well.
 Fast, spasmodic breathing communicates tension and anxiety.
-Use massage, model proper breathing, or suggest a change of position.
+Use massage, model proper breathing or suggest a change of position.

-7. Don’t pant.
 Panting is not natural for humans.
 (Dogs and cats in labor pant because they don’t sweat.
 It’s their way of releasing body heat.)
 Panting not only exhausts you, it lessens your oxygen intake and may lead to hyperventilation.